-(a) Borrowings - borrowings are recognised initially at fair value, net of transaction costs incurred.
+- (a) Borrowings borrowings are recognised initially at fair value, net of transaction costs incurred.
 Borrowings are subsequently stated at amortised cost unless they form part of a fair value hedge relationship.
 Any difference between the amount initially recognised (net of transaction costs) and the redemption value is recognised in the income statement over the period of the borrowings using the EIR method.
-Borrowings being novated or cancelled and re-issued, with a substantial modification of the terms, are accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability, with any resulting gain or loss recognised in the
+Borrowings being novated or cancelled and re-issued, with a substantial modification of the terms, are accounted for as an extinguishment of the original financial liability and the recognition of a new financial liability, with any resulting gain or loss recognised in the income statement. - (b) Trade and other payables trade and other payables are non-interest bearing and are stated at their fair value and subsequently measured at amortised cost using the EIR method.

-(g) Other principal accounting policies (continued) Financial instruments (continued)
+Financial instruments (continued)

-Derivative financial instruments and hedging activities:
+Derivative financial instruments and hedging activities